 Vincent is now undertaking a PhD in collaboration with Stryker, under the supervision of Professor Laoise McNamara, carrying out toxicological, thermo-mechanical and biological investigations of bone and soft tissue cutting and non-mechanical removal.
 This project is intended to develop an understanding of the toxicological profile of by-products created during surgical cutting of tissue, to improve success rates of surgery and to maximise the amount of diseased tissue removed during surgery thus, for example, preventing the return of various cancerous conditions after removal of a tumour.

 Anneke Verbruggen was awarded a Bachelor in biomedical engineering from National University of Ireland, Galway, in 2016.
 During this time she worked in the Lean Sigma department of Medtronic for 9 months (the only medical device company cell system in the world).
 She also completed of a computational project demonstrating bone nano-indentation, aided by her supervisor (and NUIG alumnus) Dr. Ted Vaughan.
 To further research this field and investigate where to specialise, she returned to Galway for a taught Masters degree in biomedical engineering.
 This included a group Bioinnovation project investigating an optimum method to tackle obesity.
 A fluid flow model, bench testing, an original patent and seven year business model were included in the thesis for an entirely novel device.
 She is now eagerly awaiting the results of her masters!

 Anneke is presently working as a research assistant under the supervision of Prof. Laoise McNamara in the Mechanobiology Research Group.
-This research is funded by the Centre for Research in Medical Devices (CURAM) and involves projects such as investigating the effects of estrogen on cellular mechanosenstation and osteogenesis in health vs. osteoporotic bone.
+This research is funded by the Centre for Research in Medical Devices (CURAM) and involves projects such as the mechanical testing of bone aggregates originally optimized by Dr. Fiona Freeman (see Alumni section).